MICV-yonsei/PETITE/README.md

 ```
 import loralib as lora
 ```
-nn.Conv3d -> lora.Conv3d

 ### ADNI policy
 ADNI data cannot be publicly shared by private users.
 It was not possible to directly upload data in this repository.
-However, feel free to [contact me](yumin@yonsei.ac.kr).
+However, feel free to [contact me](yumin@yonsei.ac.kr) if you need more information about how to access data or about data used.

 Remember to follow the ADNI data sharing and publication policy, if you are going to publish a work in which data from the ADNI database were used.